 Queen City Jazz Band

-Honored by Colorado Governors, the Colorado State Legislature and the Denver City Council the Queen City Jazz Band has delighted audiences since 1958.
-The current band excels in entertaining listeners of all ages with the music of of the early master of blues jazz like Bessie Smith and Louis Armstrong along with the great sounds of the “Second Line” straight from Bourbon Street.
+Honored by Colorado Governors, the Colorado State Legislature and the Denver City Council the Queen City Jazz Band is celebrating its 60th anniversary in this year.
+The current band excels in entertaining listeners of all ages with the music of the early master of blues and jazz like Bessie Smith and Louis Armstrong along with the great sounds of “Second Line” straight from Bourbon Street.
 Ballroom dancers love the QCJB’s mix of the 1930s and 40s standards from Cab Calloway to Duke Ellington.
 Swing dancers fill the floor to toss and twirl to the music of Louis Jordan and Nellie Lutcher.
 Concerts always end with a standing ovation.
 The QCJB’s Gospel music featuring our great vocalist Wende Harston has inspired Denver area Christians for many years is and is featured at traditional jazz festivals across the USA.
 The Queen City Jazz Foundation has sponsored almost 100 clinics and visitations for school children whose young ears are often treated for the first time to America’s own musical treasure—jazz.

 Ivory&Gold Jazz Band® | www.ivoryandgold.net

 Praised by The L.A.
 Jazz Scene as a musical duo that can “draw out the beauty in the rich melodies and play the music…with taste, sensitivity, and a real affection for the idiom,” Ivory&Gold® celebrates the greatest examples of American jazz, blues, ragtime, Broadway and hits from the Great American Songbook.
 Internationally renowned American musical performer and historian Max Morath calls Ivory&Gold® “musically flawless.”